CHARACTERS IN THE LAST BRITISH PRESIDENT

 I’m sure that we would have spent most of the time laughing, delving into conspiracy theories and questioning injustices.
 I also have a very clear image in my mind about their looks, they way they would dress and their mannerisms, some of which belong to women I’ve met, would like to meet, or that I’ve seen in numerous journalistic television reports.

-Finally, the thoroughly dislikeable female character who appears about a third the way through the story and suffers rather unpleasantly, is based on a very real personality known to millions in Argentina.
+Finally, the thoroughly dislikeable female character who appears about a third the way through the story, is based on a very real personality known to millions in Argentina.
 Without giving away the story, some might say that revenge is a dish best served cold.